 Let us now describe the automorphisms of the Chevalley group $\mathcal{L}(\mathbb{F}_{q})$ (see e.g., \cite[Chapter~12]{carter-book}).
 Notice that it is enough to define the automorphism at the Chevalley generators of the group $\mathcal{L}(\mathbb{F}_{q})$.

-There are four types of automorphism of a finite simple groups known as the inner automorphism, diagonal automorphism, field automorphism, and graph automorphism.
+There are four types of automorphism of a finite simple group: the inner automorphism, the diagonal automorphism, the field automorphism, and the graph automorphism.
 Any automorphism of $\mathcal{L}(\mathbb{F})$ can be decomposed as a product of these four automorphisms \cite{carter-book}.
 We first define the inner and diagonal automorphisms of $\mathcal{L}(\mathbb{F}_{q})$.